pavelicii/android-ui-testing-features/README.md

 * Add [TestRail API bindings](http://docs.gurock.com/testrail-api2/start) to your project (unfortunately, you can't add it as a dependency yet)
 * Create [`AndroidManifest.xml`](app/src/androidTest/AndroidManifest.xml) for a test app
-* Annotate your tests with Test Case ID from TestRail (you need [custom annotation](app/src/androidTest/java/pavelnazimok/uitestingfeatures/testrail/CaseId.java) for this):
+* Annotate your tests with Test Case ID from TestRail (you need a custom [Annotation](app/src/androidTest/java/pavelnazimok/uitestingfeatures/testrail/CaseId.java) for this):

 ```Java
 @Test